michaelkotrous/daedalus/README.md

 The goal of the Daedalus project is to provide inspiration and even maybe the tools needed by researchers to convert and merge the NTSB eADMS dataset to a format that is better suited for answering their research questions regarding aviation accidents and incidents.

 ## Using Daedalus
-The first iteration of this repository will convert six eADMS tables into MySQL tables, merge those tables, and then export a dataset listing aircraft, pilot, time, and weather information on all General Aviation accidents between Jan.
+The first iteration of this repository will convert eight eADMS tables into MySQL tables, merge those tables, and then export a dataset listing aircraft, pilot, time, and weather information on all General Aviation accidents between Jan.
 1, 1982 and May 1, 2017 that involved fixed-wing airplanes.

 ### Generating General Aviation Accident Data
 Create a MySQL database of any name of your choosing, and a database user with all privileges.
 See the subsection "System Requirements" below for more on installing MySQL.
 Then in Terminal: